 Stopping Domestic Violence

 Domestic violence can result in psychological harm, physical injury, and even death.
-Research shows that domestic abuse often starts small.
-Then over time, it becomes more harmful.
-But you can take steps to stop domestic violence.
+Research shows that domestic abuse often starts small, but becomes more harmful over time.
+We can take steps to stop domestic violence by understanding what it is and how to spot it.

 Stopping domestic violence begins with learning about domestic violence and how to spot it.
 Remember, domestic violence comes in many forms.
 It may appear as physical, sexual, emotional, psychological, or financial abuse.